For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Again, if the pointer falls between two numbers, choose the lowest one.
 And if it falls between nine and zero, write down nine.

-Just make sure to ignore any red dials, any dials marked as 100 per rev, and the largest dial.
+Ignore any red dials, any dials marked as 100 per rev, and the largest dial.

 Digital gas meters